-- Reviewed the Subrecipient Backgrounder and the (FY 2023) Request for Proposals (RFP) Process Overview and understands eligibility and grant-specific criteria for SNAP-Ed at MFF LIA - Subrecipients. - Understands that SNAP-Ed at MFF funding is awarded annually and subject to federal funding availability. - Understands that SNAP-Ed at MFF funding is managed on a cost-reimbursement basis.
+- Reviewed the Subrecipient Backgrounder and the (FY 2024) Request for Proposals (RFP) Process Overview and understands eligibility and grant-specific criteria subrecipients. - Understands that SNAP-Ed at MFF funding is awarded annually and subject to federal funding availability. - Understands that SNAP-Ed at MFF funding is managed on a cost-reimbursement basis.
 This means that my organization incurs expenses by implementing approved activities, and these expenditures are reimbursed to the organization upon accurate completion of monthly invoices.
-Expense reimbursement is contingent on MFF approval and will only cover allowable expenses incurred in FY 2023.
-My organization also recognizes the cash flow management that is required with cost-reimbursement awards. - If funded, will provide allowable nutrition education, physical activity promotion, and policy, systems, and environmental (PSE) change activities to SNAP-Ed eligible audiences: SNAP participants, low-income individuals eligible to receive SNAP benefits or other means-tested Federal assistance programs, and individuals residing in communities or attending schools with a significant low-income population.
+Expense reimbursement is contingent on MFF approval and will only cover allowable expenses incurred in FY 2024.
+My organization also recognizes the cash flow management that is required with cost-reimbursement awards. - If funded, will provide allowable nutrition education, physical activity promotion, and policy, systems, and environmental (PSE) change activities to SNAP-eligible audiences: SNAP participants, low-income individuals eligible to receive SNAP benefits or other means-tested Federal assistance programs, and individuals residing in communities or attending schools with a significant low-income population.
 Programming will focus on the four Target Audiences that qualify by income, location, geography, and/or retail shoppers served.
-(Refer to the Subrecipient Backgrounder for more details on eligible audiences.) - If funded, will complete approved activities within FY 2023 and will not use third party contractors to complete SNAP-Ed work.
+(Refer to the Subrecipient Backgrounder for more details on eligible audiences.) - If funded, will complete approved activities within FY 2024 and will not use subcontractors to complete SNAP-Ed work.

 Authorized signer: Print name:

+Decition of automination.
+Deter

+Position at organization: Date: